mygento/module-import-export/README.md

 ## Configuration

-## Compability
+## Compatibility
-The module is tested on magento version 2.3.x
+The module is tested on magento version 2.3.x and 2.4.x.